abriljordan/ajcasinillo/content/post/phpmyadmin-preg-replace/index.md

  phpMyAdmin Authenticated Remote Code Execution via preg_replace()

-After performing SQL Injection, and after adding a root user credentials - login into the Metasploitable3 via SSH.
+After performing SQL Injection, login into the Metasploitable3 via SSH using the stolen credentials.
 Navigate to the var/www/html directory to locate the Apache web server documents.

 ```shell
 ┌─[parrot@parrot]─[~]